ErinMorelli/em-beer-manager/README.txt

 = I accidentally deleted some of the pre-loaded styles, how do I get them back? =

 Starting with v2.0.0, users are now able to easily restore any missing styles.
 Go to the EM Beer Manager settings page.
 Under the "Settings" tab, click on the "Restore Styles" button.
-This will restore any missing styles from the pre-populated BeerAdvocate list.
+This will restore any missing styles from the pre-populated Untappd list.
 It will not affect any already existing or any custom styles.

 = Nothing is working or there are errors after upgrading to version 1.7.0 =